LucasYou/MEMORY_ALLOCATOR/README.md

         Realloc
         Free

-The memory allocator use 4 category segregated free list to store the blocks.\n
+The memory allocator use 4 category segregated free list to store the blocks.
 The maximum size of the allocator is 4 Page. ie. 16384 bytes.
+Coalescing backward when malloc.
+Forward coalescing only when sf_bark().
+(When run out of space, call sf_bark() to allocate a new page)

 Built-in functions to check current state of the memory allocater:

         /**